|

 ![]() |

-Enhanced temperature By placing open top chambers (OTC) on the vegetation, the temperature is enhanced a few degrees, simulating global warming. |
+Enhanced temperature By placing open top chambers (OTC) on the vegetation,

 ![]() |